The World NeedsBreakthroughs that

 Benefit All Populations

-MSM is committed to diversifying the health-sciences workforce as well as the body of research on African-American patients — a mission that will lead to a greater understanding of human history, biology, disease, and the therapeutic options that can benefit everyone.
+All the while, MSM has remained committed to diversifying the health-sciences workforce and the body of research on Black patients — a mission that will lead to a greater understanding of human biology, disease, and the therapeutic options that can benefit everyone.

 “I never would have known I could do this if it weren’t for this program.
 It made me want to work with underserved populations, and to serve communities like the one I came from.”